Problem Statement

 While they go through lots of iterations initially in the progress, the changes made on them become more and more scarce as the system starts to mature.
 However, it is worth noting that the cost of each change made on the atoms down the line also increases, which also contributes of the scarcity of the later changes.

-Designing: Adopting a Systemic Approach
+Designing II: Adopting a Systemic Approach

 As the atoms come together, they become higher entities within the Atomic Design approach.
 The manner they are added together brings great value in terms of versatility, precision, and consistency with each added atom (or element) to the designs.